AIMS Center History

 After the success of the IMPACT trial, the IMPACT Implementation Center is created with funding from the John A. Hartford Foundation to help organizations put IMPACT (collaborative care) in place.

 Growing evidence shows that IMPACT care not only works for depressed, older adults, but for all age groups and for many other common mental health conditions, such as anxiety disorders, PTSD, and co-morbid medical conditions like heart disease and diabetes.
 To acknowledge this depth of evidence and to improve the reach of collaborative care to other populations, the IMPACT Implementation Center becomes the AIMS (Advancing Integrated Mental Health Solutions) Center.

 The Institute for Healthcare Improvement (IHI) coins the term Triple Aim: improving the individual experience of care, improving the health of populations, and reducing the per capita costs of care for populations.
 Collaborative care programs like IMPACT have been proven to achieve all three.

-The AIMS Center continues to push the boundaries of care as usual with the goal of creating opportunities where medical and behavioral health professionals work together to provide collaborative, patient-centered care.
+The AIMS Center continues to push the boundaries of care with the goal of creating opportunities where medical and behavioral health professionals work together to provide collaborative, patient-centered care.
 We have also worked with over 6,000 clinicians in 1,000 clinics around the world to help implement collaborative care.